Formula 1 Scrutineering

 Definition of Scrutineering

 Scrutineering is a general term referring to any official inspection that ensures compliance with standards or regulations, such as in the scrutineering of election results.
-Formula 1 more narrowly defines scrutineering as the technical checking of cars by the officials to verify that the cars conform to regulations.
+Formula 1 more narrowly defines scrutineering as the technical checking of cars by officials to verify that the cars conform to regulations.

 The purpose of scrutineering is twofold.
 More importantly, it maximizes driver safety by confirming that all cars, parts, and gear comply with technical regulations.
 This confirmation helps prevent putting drivers in dangerous situations due to underperforming, unapproved components that fail under race conditions.
 Secondly, scrutineering prevents and punishes cheating, ensuring that no team gains a competitive advantage by using parts or configurations that are not permitted under the technical regulations.